danielnuriyev/danielnuriyev.github.io/README.md

 Limitlessness is another feature of spirituality.

-Attitudes and feelings described above are actually the most natural state of a human that are have been dimmed by circumstances.
+Attitudes and feelings described above are actually the most natural state of a human that have been dimmed by circumstances.

+There are many more good attitudes, behaviors and feelings but the ones listed above are the core for developing perception of the spiritual.

 ### Mind